teisdbr/winlibrs-docs-test/librs-spec.md

 <div class="newpage"></div>

 ## Victim (50)

+More information and common questions and errors can be found on the LIBRS FAQ for this Segment

+[here]: ./faq#victims-segments-50-51-and-52

 ___

 **\*\*\* Indicated Cells are either New or Modified Data Elements beginning with LIBRS Spec 2.5 \*\*\***